-- a. advise the Provost for Academic Affairs on policies and priorities concerning college and university revenue and expenditures; - b. assist the Provost for Academic Affairs in the yearly ranking of academic priorities; - c. advise the Provost for Academic Affairs concerning budgetary adjustments; - d. assist in the preparation of long-range fiscal plans for the academic area; - e. communicate with the appropriate faculty committees as deemed necessary; - f. participate in all phases of the development and execution of the institutional strategic planning process - g. consult with the Provost for Academic Affairs concerning the need for academic program reduction, impaction, merger, and closure, according to Section 2.14.4.1; - h. recommend Joint Faculty Assembly action on Provost recommendations for academic program reduction, impaction, merger, and closure, according to Section 2.14.4.3.
+- a. advise the Provost on policies and priorities concerning college and university revenue and expenditures; - b. assist the Provost in the yearly ranking of academic priorities; - c. advise the Provost concerning budgetary adjustments; - d. assist in the preparation of long-range fiscal plans for the academic area; - e. communicate with the appropriate faculty committees as deemed necessary; - f. participate in all phases of the development and execution of the institutional strategic planning process - g. consult with the Provost concerning the need for academic program reduction, impaction, merger, and closure, according to Section 2.14.4.1; - h. recommend Joint Faculty Assembly action on Provost recommendations for academic program reduction, impaction, merger, and closure, according to Section 2.14.4.3.